orchardtree/intro-the-shell-ide/README.md

 a magical being that lives inside of computers that when you finish typing input in the terminal will hand the request to the genie.

-## Define What a Shell Program Is
+## Recognize a Shell Interface

-The shell is the program on your computer that takes in commands you type and takes action based on those commands.
-You can think of yourself as having a conversation with the computer.
+OK, sorry, genies don't exist.
+Well, at the very least, operating system genies don't exist.

+Above, when we said that the terminal hands requests and receives commands from a genie, a thing that _thinks_ and thing that _can find out things_, we were actually talking about "the shell."
+The _shell_ knows how to ask the operating system how big the hard drive is.
+The _shell_ knows how to ask the operating system if the web host `flatironschool.com` can be reached.
+The _shell_ **does not** know how to display a terminal in 16 point Monaco font, that's the _terminal_.

+A shell is a program hosted _inside of a terminal_ that interacts with the operating system on your behalf.
+It takes input that you type in.
+It looks at that input and asks the operating system to interpret that request.
+It then hands back to the terminal (for displaying) the result of the command.

-When you see a shell it will be at a "command prompt."
+When you see a terminal, the shell that is hosted in it will present to you a "command prompt."
 This means, from the computer's perspective "I'm listening..."
 Prompts may look different from computer to computer.
 Customized prompts express developer uniqueness.
 We've seen weather reports, beautiful colors, computer temperatures in prompts.
 At heart, though, they they all carry your command to the operating system and run it.

-You can ask the computer to do many types of tasks.
-From the command prompt you can move or rename files just like you would do from a window environment.
+You can ask the computer to do many types of tasks via the shell via the terminal.
+From the shell's command prompt (that you see in the terminal) you can move or rename files just like you would from a window environment.
 You can _also_ get diagnostic information ("How is my computer?") or help your computer recover without requiring a reboot ("Hm, computer, time to kill that hung Chrome tab with the Twitch stream...").
-You can ask the computer to run programs like `ruby my_awesome_program.rb` or even to launch an application!
+You can ask the computer to run your own programs like `ruby my_awesome_program.rb` or even to launch an application!

-## Recognize a Shell Interface

 A shell interface looks like the following pictures below.